 This course explores the principles and practices of teaching and learning in Personal Development, Health and Physical Education (PDHPE) in secondary schools focusing on the Year 7 to 10 syllabi.
-Students will experience programming, assessment, evaluation and reporting for Stage 4 and 5 PDHPE and Physical Activity and Sports Studies (PASS) elective courses.
+Students will experience programming, assessment, evaluation and reporting for Stage 4 and 5 PDHPE and all other PDHPE related.elective courses.
 Students will explore legal and ethical conduct of teaching and learning and also explore ways of differentiating curriculum to meet the diverse needs of learners in the secondary school setting.

 On successful completion of the course students will be able to:

-1. Demonstrate knowledge and understanding of the Stage 4 and 5 PDHPE and PASS syllabi;
+1. Demonstrate knowledge and understanding of the Stage 4 and 5 PDHPE and elective courses syllabi;

-2. Demonstrate knowledge, understanding and skills in planning, programming, assessment, evaluation and reporting strategies in Stage 4 and 5 PDHPE and PASS studies;
+2. Demonstrate knowledge, understanding and skills in planning, programming, assessment, evaluation and reporting strategies in Stage 4 and 5 PDHPE and elective studies courses;

-3. Demonstrate knowledge and understanding of PDHPE pedagogies that cater for the diverse needs of learners in a secondary school setting;
+3. Demonstrate knowledge and understanding of PDHPE pedagogies that cater for the diverse needs of learners and increase cultural understanding in a secondary school setting;

 4. Understand the legal and ethical ramifications of the PDHPE teaching profession.

-Effective principles and practices for quality teaching in Stage 4 and 5 PDHPE and PASS courses
+Effective principles and practices for quality teaching in Stage 4 and 5 courses for PDHPE and other elective courses

 Evaluation processes for ongoing improvement in teaching and learning